 - 6.10 If a student submits an academic appeal part way through the level or year, they may be permitted to continue provisionally until such time as a decision has been reached.
 This is to ensure that the student is not academically disadvantaged, if the appeal is subsequently upheld.
 Continued attendance on placements will be at the discretion of the relevant School. - 6.11 If a student submits an academic appeal at the end of a level or year of study: - The student may be permitted to enrol on the next level but only on a conditional basis.
 If their appeal is subsequently upheld, the student's enrolment would be confirmed.
-If their academic appeal is not upheld the student's enrolment may be terminated immediately. - The only exception to this is where a student is progressing from Level 9 to Level 10 (Honours), where progression with credit deficit is not normally permitted.
-In these cases, the assessment regulation specifying progression to Level 10 will take precedence over the appeal regulation. - If under these circumstances a student continues with their studies they will be informed that, pending the outcome of any appeal, they may be required to withdraw from their programme or from the University. - 6.12 If a student is deemed to be eligible for an award and they subsequently submit an appeal they will be permitted to graduate and to receive the award agreed by the appropriate School Board of Examiners.
-If the student's appeal is successful and results in achieving a different award, they will be required to return any degree parchment before the new award is sent to them. - 6.13 Once an award is conferred, either in person or in absentia, the student may not appeal against the award.
+If their academic appeal is not upheld the student's enrolment may be terminated immediately. - If under these circumstances a student continues with their studies they will be informed that, pending the outcome of any appeal, they may be required to withdraw from their programme or from the University. - 6.12 If a student is deemed to be eligible for an award and they subsequently submit an appeal they will be permitted to graduate and to receive the award agreed by the appropriate School Board of Examiners.
+If the student's appeal is successful and results in achieving a different award, they will be required to return any degree parchment before the new award is sent to them. - Once an award is conferred, either in person or in absentia, the student may not appeal against the award.

-SUMMARY OF CHANGES TO REGULATORY FRAMEWORK FOR SESSION 2019/20 - APPROVED BY SENATE 4TH JUNE 2019
+Appendix A SUMMARY OF CHANGES TO REGULATORY FRAMEWORK FOR SESSION 2023/24